SPoC Funding Guidance

 ACADEMIC YEAR 2019-20

-- £20 per NCOP Student in Y 12 – 14 with the ability to reach a Level 4 qualification by the age of 19
+- £20 per target student in Y 12 – 14 with the ability to reach a Level 4 qualification by the age of 19

-- £20 per NCOP Student studying a Level 2 or Level 3 qualification with the ability to reach a Level 4 qualification by the age of 19
+- £20 per target student studying a Level 2 or Level 3 qualification with the ability to reach a Level 4 qualification by the age of 19

 Note: there is a maximum of £20,000 SUN funding per school / college per academic year.

-To enable young people in schools and colleges to engage with the Southern Universities Network (SUN) during the National Collaborative Outreach Programme (NCOP), schools and colleges should allocate a proportion of the SUN funding to nominate a member of staff to act as the ‘SUN Single Point of Contact (SUN SPoC)’.
+To enable young people in schools and colleges to engage with the SUN during the Uni Connect Programme, schools and colleges should allocate a proportion of the SUN funding to nominate a member of staff to act as the ‘SUN Single Point of Contact (SUN SPoC)’.